 Also pay the health insurance contribution even if you cannot pay withholding tax.

-Give the details of salaries and compensations for work paid and tax withheld by your company in the Incomes Register.
+Give the details of salaries and remunerations paid and tax withheld by your company in the Incomes Register.
 Provide this information no later than five days after salaries have been paid.

-Also state in the Incomes Register the employer health insurance contributions as an employer’s separate notification.
+Also state in the Incomes Register the employer’s health insurance contributions as an employer’s separate notification.
 Provide the notification on the fifth day of the month following payment of salaries.